JJWallis/photosnap-website/README.md

 }
 ```

-Hamburger - creating manually with spans + pseudo els of parent button | translate lines to form a cross on click
+This was my first attempt at 'manually' creating a hamburger made up of multiple `<span>` elements for the lines, positioned inside a button as the parent.
+On click, these lines would rotate and translate in on eachother to form a cross, instead of statically changing the default hamburger image to one of a cross.

 ```scss
 .grid-container {